- Updated on July 31, 2019

 The primary goal here is to have large wet spots on a t-shirt after exercise, while the criteria of success are the absence of offensive or unpleasant smell from perspiration (ancient yoga books also claim that real yoga masters have sweet sweat).

 Depending on the age and other factors, elderly breathing students need to find natural methods (not night sweats) that allow them to have daily sweating.

 4. Cold shower

-Taking cold shower is another classical Buteyko technique.
-Hundreds of recent clinical studies are focused on generation of brown fat cells in the human body.
-In fact, it is possible that brown fat cells is one of the most researched topic in modern medicine.
+Taking a cold shower is another classical Buteyko technique.
+Hundreds of recent clinical studies are focused on the generation of brown fat cells in the human body.
+In fact, it is possible that brown fat cells are one of the most researched topics in modern medicine.

 Since contemporary people do not stimulate themselves with cold water, they gradually lose brown fat cells completely.
-The popular suggested and investigated methods involve application of medical drugs and other artificial techniques.
-However, the natural solution to this challenge (how ot produce brown fat cells in the body) was provided over 50 years ago by Dr. Buteyko.
-He advised the daily use of cold shower (with certain rules explained, for example, here: //www.normalbreathing.com/l-cold-shower.php).
+The popular suggested and investigated methods involve the application of medical drugs and other artificial techniques.
+However, the natural solution to this challenge (how to produce brown fat cells in the body) was provided over 50 years ago by Dr. Buteyko.
+He advised the daily use of a cold shower (with certain rules explained, for example, here: https://normalbreathing.com/cold-shower).
 Having over 20 s for the current CP is one of these requirements.

 The final goal for this technique is to gradually achieve 5 min of ice cold water exposure per day in total.
 Practice shows that, with self-discipline and perseverance, it is possible.

 These specific health factors allow the elderly to keep easier breathing with aging even when these students have less than 40 s for their morning CPs.
-The most natural approach is to have over 50 s morning CP so that less efforts are required, and the above mentioned activities are pleasant and desirable.
+The most natural approach is to have over 50 s morning CP so that fewer efforts are required, and the above-mentioned activities are pleasant and desirable.